 The long-term solution for bats that enter buildings and cause a nuisance problem or present a public health hazard is systematically repairing the structure.
 Chemical toxicants never solve house bat problems and often create different, more dangerous problems.
-This section describes batproofing techniques that when used in conjunction with an effective bat box will effectively deal with house bat problems.
+This section describes batproofing techniques that when used in conjunction with an effective bat house will effectively deal with house bat problems.
 Recent declines in bat populations and greater appreciation of the ecological importance of bats have led to this solution which encourages bat conservation, protects human health, and permanently solves nuisance problems.

 Why bats become a nuisance

 Bats are usually forced to roost in buildings when natural roosts, such as caves and trees with exfoliating bark are destroyed.
 Some caves are ruined by flooding (natural progression but often as a result of surface development), dam construction, burning of debris, and ground water pollutants.
 Cave roosts also are destroyed by explosives used in mining and quarrying, vandalism, and tourism.
 Deforestation, particularly removal of diseased or old trees with hollows, have also reduced the number of available natural bat roosts.

 Bats that have adapted from their natural roost type to human structures are now imperiled not only by some peoples intolerance, but also changes in building construction.
 Old barns and homesteads fall down, are torn down, or are remodeled, leaving the remaining modern structures tightly constructed with no room for bats.

 The general requirements for buildings to be used as bats roosts are known.
 Colonial bats that live in structures usually occur in areas near water and at the edges of woods where insects are found in adequate numbers and variety.
 Less understood is the importance of other factors that govern specific site selection such as temperature, humidity, disturbance, and the physical characteristics of roost sites.